rifaibassel/OctoFarm-Documentation/src/installation/install-docker.md

-## Running OctoFarm with docker-compose.yml
+# Docker

 Docker is a great tool!
 Using `docker-compose` is better and `portainer` is most awesome!
 Please read the following before continuing:
-1) NOTE we assume you are familiar with `docker` and `docker-compose`.
+NOTE we assume you are familiar with `docker` and `docker-compose`.
 These are great tools for isolating your software deployment (+), but it be quite new to some users (-).
    - We cannot support each custom scenario or setup!
    - Take good care of checking your device's memory limits, architecture and CPU power (`docker stats` and for example `mem_limit: 400m` for 400MB limit in docker-compose)
    - If your device's CPU hits high percentages a lot or memory usage is high, please check your OctoFarm network timeout settings and inspect your OctoPrint/network latencies.

+## Tags

-2) NOTE we provide `octofarm/octofarm:latest`, `octofarm/octofarm:alpine-latest` and `octofarm/octofarm:monolithic-latest`
+we provide `octofarm/octofarm:latest`, `octofarm/octofarm:alpine-latest` and `octofarm/octofarm:monolithic-latest`
 - `latest` and `alpine-latest` require you to run MongoDB or a MongoDB container (see compose below)
 - `monolithic` does not require a separate MongoDB, but we at OctoFarm personally like MongoDB to be separate (docker = isolation remember?).

+## Docker Run

+## Docker Compose

 ### Docker images 'latest' or ':'alpine-latest' with separate MongoDb
 **Pay good attention that you have to configure your root-user's username and password for MongoDB and that OctoFarm needs it to work!**